Video Production Equipment and Software for Every Budget

 Your lighting is going to need to be leveled up as well.
 If you didn’t go for one of the pricey lighting options at the intermediate level, you might find that you don’t have control over the lighting you want, so you’re going to need to upgrade.

-We recommend seeing if the previously mentioned Ikan Lyra lights are right for you, but the Neewer 3 Packs Advanced kit will do the trick in a pinch as well.
+We recommend seeing if the previously mentioned Ikan Lyra lights are right for you, but the Neewer 3 Packs Advanced kit will also do the trick in a pinch.

 The Best Options for Video Editing Software

-Now you have your video equipment and you’ve filmed your footage.
+Now you have your video recording equipment and filmed your footage.
 The final step is to edit everything together.

 With video editing software, you’ll be able to arrange scenes, trim clips, and adjust light and sound.
 Usually, you will want to edit your videos on a computer, but with an iPhone, you can use iMovie right on your mobile device.